CppCon/CppCon2016/README.md

  - [STL Algorithms](Presentations/STL Algorithms/STL Algorithms - Marshall Clow - CppCon 2016.pdf) by Marshall Clow
  - [The Exception Situation](Presentations/The Exception Situation/The Exception Situation - Patrice Roy - CppCon 2016.pdf) by Patrice Roy
  - [The MAME Story - From C to Modern C++](Presentations/The MAME Story - From C to Modern C++/The MAME Story - From C to Modern C++ - Miodrag Milanovic - CppCon 2016.pdf) by Miodrag Milanovic \[[README](Presentations/The MAME Story - From C to Modern C++/README.md)\]
+ - [The speed of concurrency (is lock-free faster)](Presentations/The speed of concurrency (is lock-free faster)/The speed of concurrency (is lock-free faster) - Fedor Pikus - CppCon 2016.bz2) by Fedor Pikus
  - [Towards Heterogeneous Programming in C++](Presentations/Towards Heterogeneous Programming in C++/Towards Heterogeneous Programming in C++ - Gordon Brown and Michael Wong - CppCon 2016.pdf) by Gordon Brown and Michael Wong
  - [tuple, What's New, And How It Works](Presentations/tuple, What's New, And How It Works/tuple, What's New, And How It Works - Stephan T. Lavavej - CppCon 2016.pdf) by Stephan T. Lavavej
  - [Variants - Past, Present, and Future](Presentations/Variants - Past, Present, and Future/Variants - Past, Present, and Future - David Sankel - CppCon 2016.pdf) by David Sankel